Pre-existing Conditions

 If you have SLE, it’s best to wait until you’re in the inactive phase before trying to become pregnant.
 Some medicines can affect your baby’s growth and development so your medicine may have to be changed.

-It’s a good idea to speak with your health care provider before you start trying to become pregnant.
+It’s a good idea to speak with your health care provider before trying to become pregnant.
 Mental health conditions may be affected by pregnancy.
 Have a plan in place to watch for changes in your mental health.
 Keep taking your prescription medicines once you start trying to become pregnant.

 For more information about mental health and stress, click here.

-If you have concerns about your use of alcohol, tobacco, cannabis or other substances, talk to your health care provider.
+If you have concerns about your use of alcohol, tobacco, cannabis or other substances, talk with your health care provider.
 These can have harmful effects on a developing baby.
 There are ways to help you to cut down and quit before you become pregnant.

 Talking about your medical history will also help identify any areas of concern.